 Business Format Franchise

 A franchise model operating under 19 business categories, allows the franchisee to learn the business format of the franchisor.
-From marketing, accounting, to personnel handling, the franchisee is expected to replicate the franchisor’s business format down to a T. Business format franchises can cross borders to culturally-similar markets with little legal problem.
+From marketing, and accounting, to personnel handling, the franchisee is expected to replicate the franchisor’s business format down to a T. Business format franchises can cross borders to culturally-similar markets with little legal problem.

 Some businesses that operate under this format are convenience stores, hostels and hotels, and quick-service restaurants.